Dragon Age: The Veilguard: Marketing

 On the title change, Ed Smith of PCGamesN commented that he liked "the sound of the new Dragon Age, and its focus on a cast of characters and their connections, so a name that reflects that conceit feels right".
 In contrast, Andy Chalk of PC Gamer and Kenneth Shepard of Kotaku disliked the name change.
 Chalk felt Veilguard "doesn't convey anything in the way Dreadwolf does" – "I see the word 'Dreadwolf' and I instinctively know that some bad shit is happening".
 Shepard stated, "I understand the naming convention lines up with Dragon Age: Inquisition, which also was named after the team you were assembling, but Dreadwolf was a striking title that I will dearly miss".

 Following the release of the trailer introducing the companions, both Robin Valentine of PC Gamer and Edwin Evans-Thirlwell of Rock Paper Shotgun were apprehensive of the design shift from previous games.
 Valentine thought the companions looked "more ready for a battle pass than an epic quest" with Evans-Thirlwell echoing that it had more of an Ocean's Eleven vibe than a Dragon Age one.
 Gita Jackson of Aftermath viewed the "weird and bad" companion trailer as part of EA's "long legacy" of poor marketing since "Dragon Age has been the victim of this before".
-Critics who attended the 2024 Summer Game Fest and experienced a hands-off gameplay demo were more positive about the upcoming game and felt the companion trailer did not accurately portray it.
+Critics who attended the 2024 Summer Game Fest and experienced a hands-off gameplay demo were more positive about the upcoming game and felt that the companion trailer did not accurately portray it.
 Mike Minotti of GamesBeat commented, "don't let that weird CG trailer scare you".
 Both Sean Booker of CNET and Alex Donaldson of VG247 were reminded of Mass Effect games; Maddy Myers of Polygon and Parrish of The Verge thought the updated customization options in character creation stood out.
 Parrish reserved "final judgment" for the finished product as "an hour of hands-off gameplay isn't enough to completely dispel the lingering concerns that the game's tortured development cycle has affected its quality.
 But I know the Dragon Age series, and based on the conversations I've had and the little I've seen, it feels like despite the turmoil, BioWare still got it right".

-On October 31, 2024, Dragon Age: The Veilguard was launched for PlayStation 5, Windows, and Xbox Series X/S. For 2024's Dragon Age Day, BioWare released a free standalone version of Veilguards character creator on PlayStation 5, Windows, and Xbox Series X/S; players are able to transfer their Rook iterations to the full game after purchase.
+On October 31, 2024, Dragon Age: The Veilguard was launched for PlayStation 5, Windows, and Xbox Series X/S. For 2024's Dragon Age Day, BioWare released a free standalone version of Veilguards character creator on PlayStation 5, Windows, and Xbox Series X/S; players can transfer their Rook iterations to the full game after purchase.